jjhickmon/CollectiveScentingCV/README.md

 - Matplotlib 3.1.3
 - [FFmpeg](https://ffmpeg.org/)

-The complete list of required packages (besides FFmpeg) provided in requirements.txt, which you can install in your environment with the command pip install -r requirements.txt.
+The complete list of required packages (besides FFmpeg) provided in *requirements.txt*, which you can install in your environment with the command `pip install -r requirements.txt`.
 Setting up a Python virtual environment, such as [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), is highly recommended.

 <!-- ----------------------------------------------------------------------- -->